srimarrivada/Redis-Commands/README.md

   append message "Welcome to the world!"
   ```

 * `SETRANGE`: It overwrites the part of string stored in a key starting at a specific offset.
-It starts at the offset and replaces the existing characters with the new value.
+It starts at the `offset` and replaces the existing characters with the new `value`.
   Follow the below syntax to use this command:
   ```
   SETRANGE key offset value